Improved cosmic microwave background (de-)lensing using general spherical harmonic transforms: Benchmark

-We show in Fig.~\ref{fig:sscaling} the execution time of these tasks for the forward (upper panel) and adjoint (lower panel) cases as a function of the number of threads (`strong scaling').
-We picked here $\lmaxunl=5120$, $\lmaxlen=4096$, and a longitude-thinned Gauss-Legendre grid with 6144 rings as intermediate grid ($\sim 5\cdot 10^{7}$ pixels), a conservative configuration which in our experience allows robust and accurate lensing reconstruction for very deep stage IV CMB observations.
+When lensed spherical harmonic coefficients are built in this way, another important parameter is the intermediate grid pixelization.
+Because the lensed CMB is not band limited, there is no exact quadrature rule, and this choice can strongly impact the accuracy of the recovered \alen at high multipoles.
+We show in Fig.~\ref{fig:sscaling} the execution time of these tasks for the forward (upper panel) and adjoint (lower panel) cases as a function of the number of threads (strong scaling).
+We picked $\lmaxunl=5120$, $\lmaxlen=4096$, and a longitude-thinned Gauss-Legendre grid with 6144 rings as intermediate grid ($\sim 5\cdot 10^{7}$ pixels).
+This is a conservative configuration that in our experience allows a robust and accurate lensing reconstruction for very deep stage IV CMB observations.
 This was performed on a CSCS Piz Daint XC50 compute node\footnote{\url{https://www.cscs.ch/computers/piz-daint/}}, with 12 physical cores.
-Results on more recent processors can be sometimes up to twice as fast in our experience.
-In the upper panel the solid blue line shows the total time of producing $\alen$ from $\aunl$ in the polarized, spin-2 case, and the solid orange, green and red curves show the synthesis, interpolation proper and final backward SHT contributions.
-The same colors in the lower panel show their adjoint counterparts, and dashed lines show the spin-0 results, for which harmonic transforms are substantially faster.
-The scaling of each and every operation with number of threads is almost perfect, as shown by the black lines.
-We have excluded from the timing the cost of building the undeflected angles, discussed a bit below, as suitable in the context of optimal lensing reconstruction where many maps are deflected with the same set of angles.
-The accuracy of the interpolation was set to $10^{-5}$, a value good enough for most purposes, also discussed in more detail below.
-The interpolation is very efficient, only a minor part of the total time dominated by the pair of SHTs involved.
+Results on more recent processors can sometimes be up to twice as fast in our experience.
+The top panel shows the result for the synthesis operation, while the lower panels shows the adjoint of it, and we see that each operation scales almost perfectly.
+We have excluded the cost of building the undeflected angles from the timing, which we briefly discuss below, as is suitable in the context of optimal lensing reconstruction, where many maps are deflected with the same set of angles.
+The accuracy of the interpolation was set to $10^{-5}$, which value is good enough for most purposes, as also discussed in more detail below.
+The interpolation is very efficient.
+Only a minor part of the total time is dominated by the pair of SHTs that is involved.

 We now discuss the accuracy and memory usage of our implementation.
-Our code uses simple heuristics to allow the user to choose a target relative accuracy, \acctarget, of at least $10^{-13}$.
-For the forward operation, schematically $a_{lm}^{\rm unl} \rightarrow \tilde{m}$, we calculate a map-level effective relative accuracy, \acceff, as follows: we take the difference between the `true' and estimated lensed maps, $\tilde{m}^{\rm true}$, $\tilde{m}^{\rm est}$, respectively, and normalize by the total power of the true lensed maps,
+Our code uses simple heuristics to allow the user to choose a target-relative accuracy, \acctarget, of at least $10^{-13}$.
+For the forward operation, schematically $a_{lm}^{\rm unl} \rightarrow \tilde{m}$, we calculated a map-level effective relative accuracy, \acceff, as follows: We took the difference between the true and estimated lensed maps, $\tilde{m}^{\rm true}$, $\tilde{m}^{\rm est}$, respectively, and normalized by the total power of the true lensed maps,